ngs-doo/dsl-json/README.md

  * minimal size - runtime dependency weights around 100KB
  * no runtime overhead - both schema and annotation based POJOs are prepared at compile time
  * no unsafe code - library doesn't rely on Java UNSAFE/internal methods
+ * legacy name mapping - multiple versions of JSON property names can be mapped into a single POJO using alternativeNames annotation

 ## Schema based serialization